robinbb/blog/src/hugo/content/blog/essential-leadership-techniques-in-wfh.md

 designers, product owners, and, yes, designated managers.
 I give the new essential work-from-home leadership practices.

-I begin by presenting a 2-part context for understanding the new essential leadership techniques.
+There is a 2-part context for understanding the new essential leadership techniques.
 The first part of the context is understanding the new normal state of working from home, and the basic needs of the remote worker in that context.
 The second part of the context is understanding what leadership really is.
-With the context given, I'll then describe essential techniques for effectively leading software teams — techniques gleaned from 15 years of remote work with software development organizations.
+With the context given, I will describe essential techniques for effectively leading software teams — techniques gleaned from 15 years of remote work with software development organizations.

 This is not an article about how to better use Slack and Zoom.
 It is about techniques without which your leadership efforts will fall flat when working